 I was recently reminded of the “mystery” and scandal around this subject when I was working with a church on their lighting system, and asked the same question with a perplexed look.

 If you’ve ever been near an open lamp when it turns on, you know how hot and how bright the lamp gets.
 You almost have to shield your eyes!

 The exterior glass on theatrical lamps needs be able to cool as effectively as possible, and therefore needs to be clean of the oils of your hands.

-So what if I touched it?
+So what if I touched the lamp before I changed it?

 And while you’re inside a light, make sure you don’t touch the reflector as it may be damaged by scratching it.
 Happy lighting!